Admissions Requirements

 PROCESSING TIME FOR OFFICIAL TRANSCRIPTS

-Regular transcript orders are processed approximately 7 - 10 business days from the time the order has been made and the authorization signature page has been received by Parchment.
+Regular transcript orders are processed approximately 7 - 10 business days from the time the order has been made, and the authorization signature page has been received by Parchment.

 Express Service Transcripts are sent by USPS mail the same day as long as the order is made before noon that day.
+If requested, transcripts can also be sent electronically.
 Orders can be picked-up the same day in the Admissions & Records office Monday - Thursday 9am to 5pm and Friday from 9am to 12pm and may take up to one hour for processing.
 Transcripts will not be released without photo identification.

 All transcript orders are sent via regular USPS mail.